trisacrypto/trisa/docs/content/testnet/rvasps.en.md

 ##### SyncRequire

-For the `SyncRequire` policy, the identity payload must contain a complete beneficiary identity.
+For the `SyncRequire` policy, the identity payload must contain a complete beneficiary identity as defined in the TRISA [whitepaper](https://trisa.io/trisa-whitepaper/#4.3).
 The rVASP will respond synchronously by sending an accept response containing a `received_at` timestamp in the payload.
 If the beneficiary information is incomplete or incorrect, the rVASP will respond with a rejection error.

 ##### AsyncRepair

 For the `AsyncRepair` policy, the identity payload does not have to include the beneficiary identity.
-The rVASP will respond with a `trisa.data.generic.v1beta1.Pending` message containing `reply_not_before` and `reply_not_after` timestamps which specify the beginning of an asynchronous transaction.
-In order to continue the transaction handshake, you should be ready to receive a `Transfer` RPC request from the rVASP within the time window containing a `SecureEnvelope` with the same `Id`.
-In order to continue the transaction, you must respond with a resealed envelope containing a `received_at` timestamp in the payload, and then send a new `Transfer` request to the rVASP containing any final transaction details (`txid`, etc.).
-The rVASP will respond with another pending message which will initiate a final asynchronous handshake.
-Once the final `Transfer` request is received from the rVASP, the envelope should be resealed and echoed again to complete the transaction.
+In order to complete the transaction, the originator must:
+1. Send a `Transfer` request to the rVASP containing "partial" transaction and identity information.
+The transaction payload must contain a valid beneficiary address but the identity payload does not have to contain full beneficiary info.
+2. Receive a `trisa.data.generic.v1beta1.Pending` response from the rVASP containing `reply_not_before` and `reply_not_after` timestamps, specifiying the beginning of an asynchronous transaction.
+3. Be ready to receive an asynchronous callback from the rVASP within the time window.
+This can be done by caching the original pending message and waiting for a `Transfer` request from the rVASP with the same envelope `Id` and within the time window specified in the pending message.
+4. Respond to the callback RPC with a resealed envelope containing a `received_at` timestamp in the payload.
+5. Initiate a new `Transfer` request to the rVASP containing any final transaction details (`txid`, etc.).
+6. Receive another pending response from the rVASP which initiates a final asynchronous handshake.
+7. Receive a second `Transfer` callback request from the rVASP containing the full transaction payload and full identity payload along with a `received_at` timestamp.
+8. Finalize the transaction by echoing the envelope back to the rVASP.

 The entire `AsyncRepair` workflow between two rVASPs is displayed below, where Alice is acting as the originator and Bob is acting as the beneficiary.

 {{< mermaid >}}
 sequenceDiagram